GoogleCloudPlatform/training-data-analyst/quests/serverlessml/README.md

 __Step 1:__ Create an account at https://events.qwiklabs.com/.

 __Step 2:__ Fill out the Labs Signup Form using the link your instructor gives you.
-Enter the email address of your Qwiklabs account.
+Enter the email address of your Google Skills account.

 __Step 3:__ [Access the Labs and Course PDFs](https://googlecloud.qwiklabs.com/classrooms/in-session)